MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sample-data.md

 # Explore sales premium with sample data

 The sample data helps you visualize the product and its features, by enabling you to understand the end-to-end business scenarios and get started with sales accelerator.
-You can add the sample data without or after the configuration of sales accelerator.
+You can add the sample data during or after the configuration of sales accelerator.
 Also, you can remove the sample data from your organization any time when it’s not required.

 >[!NOTE]
 >To prevent unwanted results, the sample data is available only on non-production environments.